Yoga Asanas for High BP, Yoga for High Blood Pressure

 Hypertension or high blood pressure as it is known affects around 40 percent of the male population which is above 40 years of age.
 Its victims are majorly the ones who either worry a lot, are overweight, are very ambitious, are overloaded with work, who are stressed out or those who stay idle.
 Hypertension is also known to have affinity to the ones who abuse drugs and the alcohol.

-The causes of hypertension in the wealthy developed countries are a diet rich in protein, ever increasing air pollution levels, smoking and sedentary lifestyles.
+The causes of high BP in the wealthy developed countries are a diet rich in protein, ever increasing air pollution levels, smoking and sedentary lifestyles.
 All this culminates into agitated living, tired nerves, and irregular lifestyle habits, failed attempts at relaxation leading to disturbed sleeping habits, persistent feeling of insecurity due to lack of faith and culturally generated selfish outlook at everything that is life.

 People in underdeveloped regions of the world suffer from the pangs of the economic migration from an agrarian society to an industrial one and the chaotic lifestyle that comes in its wake.
 Industrial revolution has given birth to congested living with poor hygienic conditions, food infested with hazardous chemicals, all this and more are equal contributors to the spike in the blood pressure of the inhabitants of these regions known as cities in modern times.